faker-js/faker/docs/guide/localization.md

 import { faker } from '@faker-js/faker/locale/de';
 ```

 This will then just load the German locales with additional English locales as fallback.
-The fallback is required due to not all locales contain data for all features.
+The fallback is required due to not all locales containing data for all features.
 If you encounter a missing locale entry in your selected language, feel free to open a Pull Request fixing that issue.

 ::: info
 The English locales are around 600 KB in size.